Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/PRESENTATION.md

 - Admins can access a hidden route (`/pA55w0Rds`) to:
   - View stolen login data
   - See IPs and timestamps

 ---

+## Reverse Shell Functionality

+Once the alias has been implanted and the user runs sudo on a reopened terminal, our virus will capture the password.
+It does two things with it
+1. Like described before it sends the password with some other info to the flask backend
+2. It creates a reverse shell with escalated permissions that can be monitored by an attacker

+Utilizing the Reverse Shell:
+- The attacker creates a **listening server** and **user console** with which to manipulate that server
+- Every virus that creates a reverse shell causes the server to fork and create a new child to receive the reverse shell
+- The attacker can manipulate any of the targets that he wants through indexing his commands
+- The attacker can also **destroy** the virus on the machine by typing in `d destroy` which deletes the executable and any other traces the virus left behind

+---